Edwin Alderman

-Edwin Anderson Alderman (May 15, 1861 – April 30, 1931) served as the President of three universities.
-The University of Virginia's Alderman Library is named after him, as is Edwin A. Alderman Elementary School in Wilmington and Alderman dorm at the University of North Carolina at Chapel Hill.
+Edwin Anderson Alderman (May 15, 1861 – April 30, 1931) was an American scholar and university administrator who served as president of the University of North Carolina, Tulane University, and, most notably, the University of Virginia.

 Alderman was the key leader in higher education in Virginia during the Progressive Era as president of the University of Virginia, 1904–31.
-His goal was the transformation of the Southern university into a force for state service and intellectual leadership and educational utility.
+His goal was the transformation of the Southern university into a force for state service and intellectual leadership.
 Alderman successfully professionalized and modernized Virginia's system of higher education.
 He promoted international standards of scholarship and a statewide network of extension services.
 Joined by other college presidents, he promoted the Virginia Education Commission, created in 1910.
-Alderman's crusade encountered some resistance from traditionalists and never challenged the Jim Crow system of segregated schooling.
+Alderman's crusade encountered some resistance from traditionalists, but never challenged the Jim Crow system of segregated schooling.
+A reassessment of Alderman's legacy began in the 2010s, culminating in the removal of his name from the University of Virginia's main library in 2024.

 Early years

 Alderman was born in Wilmington, North Carolina, on May 15, 1861.
 He was son of James and Susan (Corbett) Alderman, grandson of Patrick and Susan (Wallace) Alderman and descended from Scotch and English ancestors, who emigrated in 1774 and settled on Lower Cape Fear at North Carolina.

 Alderman was prepared for college at the schools in Wilmington and at Bethel Military Academy, Virginia, from 1876 to 1878.
 In 1882 he graduated with a Bachelor of Philosophy from the University of North Carolina, where he was a member of the Dialectic Society.